ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/arrays_strings.rst

 To declare a new array, you declare it as you would a variable, with `[]` included after the variable name.
 You can either specify the size of the array as a |ctc|
-inside the `[]`, or you can allow it to automatically determine the size based on it's initializer.
+inside the `[]`, or you can allow it to automatically determine the size based on its initializer.
 You can also specify the `[]` as part of the variable type, although if you do this, you cannot specify a size between them.

 The ``type`` of the array will be an *array type*- unique from the normal type.